ChaddFrasier/Neb-usgs/README.md

 Nebula is a Slurm Implementation that is used by USGS Astro employees to process very large sums of data files.
 The main purpose of this system is to run programs and jobs in hours on a super powerful machine to speed up a processing task that would take weeks for a normal machine to complete.

+Nebula uses Slurm to manage its resources and schedule jobs.
+Slurm is an open-source, highly scalable cluster management and job scheduling system for large and small Linux clusters.
+This system is used in many fields and has uses in many fields yet to be discovered.
+This document can serve as a helping hand for anyone who wants to learn more about what a system like this could be used for and how to use it yourself.

 ## Prerequisites (USGS)
 IT has to clear you for connection to Nebula.
 But After you get clearance you should be able to simply ssh in using your USGS credentials.